-Clinical Laboratory Scientists are members of the health care team who run diagnostic tests on blood and body fluids in a variety of departments including hematology, clinical chemistry, blood bank, microbiology, urinalysis, and immunology.
-The information provided by clinical laboratory scientists is used by physicians and other providers to help diagnose disease as well as to monitor and plan treatment.
-Clinical Laboratory Scientists are also known as Medical Laboratory Scientists or Medical Technologists.
+Medical Laboratory Scientists are members of the health care team who run diagnostic tests on blood and body fluids in a variety of departments including hematology, clinical chemistry, blood bank, microbiology, urinalysis, and immunology.
+The information provided by medical laboratory scientists is used by physicians and other providers to help diagnose disease as well as to monitor and plan treatment.
+Medical Laboratory Scientists were formerly known as Clinical Laboratory Scientists or Medical Technologists.

 Please review the links on the right for more information about the School including admission requirements and application materials.